bryanwhiting/blog/tech/configurations-for-ml-pipelines.md

 ---
 Configuring an ML pipeline means you have 15 different things that could change at any time and you create a way to easily change those 15 things.
 Those 15 things could be file paths, data filtering steps, models you want to use, etc.

-Any researcher constantly asks themselves: but what if I switch X?
+Any researcher constantly asks themselves: but what if I switch X parameter?
+What would happen?

 And so the researcher starts to configure a pipeline.

 # Config Methods I've Used

 First time I built a config it was in VBA.
-I had a text file I loaded in that could be overwritten based on setting someone chose.
+I had a text file I loaded in that could be overwritten based on a setting someone chose.

 Second time I config'd something was in Python.
-I used `ConfigParser` per my Manager David Mantilla's suggestion.
+I used ConfigParser, a Python standard library class.
 It was pretty good for 2017.
 But unwieldy.
 Don't use this.
 It had cool string substitutions but there are better tools now.

 Third thing I saw was using a Python constants.py file.
 Just import Python variables from another module.
 This is nice because you can import model objects or such.
 Dicts.
 Whatever.
 Seems great.
 But it's Python code.
-Config files shouldn't be code.
+Config files probably shouldn't be code.
 They should be configs.
+Configs are easy to read for non-tech folks.
+They have no dependencies.
+They're just plain text files.
 Every great software follows this, like `k8s` helm charts or whatever.
 Google loves using `Protobufs`.
 Configs shouldn't be code, because if they're code they're dangerous.
 You start doing crazy things with them.

 Fourth thing I did was to use YAML which is very clean.
 Lots of people like YAML.
 This gets unwieldy if you need 100 configs for different customers, for example.
 Can you imagine managing 100 yaml files?
 What if you need to update one param?
 Then you need to update 100 files.
 Rough.
 So then you start setting "default" blocks and settings.

-I also used Pydantic to read in the YAML file and validate types.
-Gotta validate types.
+A nice pairing was to use Pydantic to read in the YAML file and validate types.
+You've got to validate types.
 What's an int vs a string?
-Well, this mean that we needed to design the pipeline to rely on some `config` class.
-We had to pass this config object around everywhere.
-Not super idea but gets the job done.
+Using `pydantic` means that we needed to design the pipeline to rely on some `config` class on the top level.
+My suggestion would be to design functions to take in arguments that are satisfied by the config, and don't pass the config object itself into the function.
+The former keeps your code cleaner and more testable.
+The latter sends you down a chaotic slippery slope.

 Fifth thing was to use one default YAML.
 This solved the issue of redundancy across all the 100 YAML files.
 (If you only have one model, you probably need only 1 YAML file so this may not be your problem.)
 But this still kinda stinks.
 It's in a file.